|Nutrition Facts (per serving)|

-Add 1/2 cup of water, the coconut milk, gelatin, and sugar to a saucepan.
+Add 1/2 cup of water, coconut milk, sugar, and gelatin to a saucepan.

 Over medium heat, stir until the gelatin and sugar are dissolved.

 Remove from the heat and stir in 1/2 cup Cointreau.

 Pour the mixture on top of the orange jello layer and refrigerate overnight.

 With a sharp knife, cut the orange halves in eighths.